ammarbinfaisal/sahl/README.md

 ## usage

 - `make` to build the frontend and the virtual machine
+- then either use existing scripts **"run_aot.sh"/"run_byte.sh".**
+- or use the following commands:

+### bytecode vm

 - `./target/release/sahl <file.sahl> -c` to compile to bytecode
 - `./sahl exe.bin` to run the bytecode

+### native

+- `./target/release/sahl <file.sahl> -n` to compile to native code
+- `clang -o exe rt.c exe.ll ./libs/libgc.a` to link the generated code with the runtime and the garbage collector
+- `./exe` to run the native code

 ## docs